ruiyang/rar-mock-server/README.md

 curl --location --request GET 'localhost:9000/shutdown'
 ```

-any other requests will be sent back with response
+any other requests will be sent back with a response
 ```json
 {
     "method": "",